Artifact Evaluation Track

 - Already have a research paper in the proceedings

 - The research paper will acquire a badge on artifact acceptance

 - Tool artifact

-- A paper of up to 4 pages ACM, not including references, that describes the artifact, its utility, benefits, and success stories of its utilization.
+- A paper of up to 4 pages in the ACM Proceedings format, not including references, that describes the artifact, its utility, benefits, and success stories of its utilization.
 The paper must provide a link from where the artifact can be downloaded.
 At submission time, a non-permanent link (e.g., to a personal page or GitHub project) is accepted.
 An extra page is allowed for references.

 - This category of artifacts includes tools, libraries, scripts, benchmarks, frameworks.
 The authors must provide instructions for installing (including software and hardware requirements) and using the artifact on the same website from where the artifact is downloaded or in the same bundle.

 - Data artifact